 - three problems you solve described in emotional terms (e.g. fear, frustration, aggravation, worry).

-- that you solve such problems (positioning you as a rescuer).
+- that you solve such problems (positioning you as a sympathetic rescuer).

 example of a compelling elevator speech

 Jeannette would be wiser to say something like this: “You know, a lot of companies in this area have quite a tough time finding good people to hire.
-Then, it can be frustrating to keep a good team together.
+Then, it can be frustrating at times to keep a good team together.
 Of course, letting people go can cause lost sleep, too.
-As a certified Human Resources Consultant, I help to make life easier for senior managers.
+As a Certified Human Resources Professional, I help to make life easier for senior managers.
 Can you relate to that?”
-For greater impact, she should lower her voice as if sharing something confidential.
+For greater impact, she should lower her voice as fits sharing something confidential.